-Mageia (mageia.org) is a fork of Mandriva and is currently offering a second stable release version that shows a lot of promise.
+Mageia (mageia.org) is a fork of Mandriva and is currently offering a third stable release version that shows a lot of promise.

 Gentoo (www.gentoo.org) is a source based distribution that is optimised for your hardware.
 Often considered a "geeks" version of Linux but results in a strong, fast running operating system.

 ** Current version Gentoo 20121221 (21st December 2012)